 - Dermal tissue covers the outside of a plant in a single layer of cells called the epidermis.
 It mediates most of the interactions between a plant and its environment.

 - Ground tissue makes up most of the interior of a plant.
 It carries out basic metabolic functions and stores food and water.

 - Vascular tissue runs through the ground tissue inside a plant.
 It consists of bundles of xylem and phloem, which transport fluids throughout the plant.

-1. Compare and contrast dermal, ground, and vascular tissues of plants.
+- Compare dermal, ground, and vascular tissues of plants.

 - What is cuticle?
 What is its role?

 - What are guard cells and stomata?